 My cubicle in the Adaptive offices was sandwiched between two coworkers: Krish Ramakrishnan and John Mayes.
-We didn’t know it then, but Krish would go on to start Internet Junction and Blue Jean Networks.
+We didn’t know it then, but Krish would go on to start Internet Junction and Blue Jeans Network.
 John would someday be my partner at Network Translation, my first startup and where we created the PIX Firewall.

 This would all be in the future, however.
-Back at Adaptive, Krish worked on defining the application that would run on my operating system.
+Back at Adaptive, Krish worked on defining the application that would run on my OS.
 John and I were going to tackle the OS itself.

 He’d grown up in Bakersfield, California, where his dad owned a temporary services business.
 Our entrepreneurial upbringings left us with a lot in common.
 As a computer engineering graduate from Chico State College in Chico, California, John had developed a solid grasp of the foundations and a practical appreciation of the value of simplicity.

 We have two other things in common.
-We’re both 5’ 8“ (I maintain that I’m actually 6’ 5”.
+We’re both 5’ 8” (I maintain that I’m actually 6’ 5”.
 Well, I should be based on weight.
 I’m not overweight; I’m undertall!).
-More important, though, is our love of flight.
+More important, though, is our love for flying.
 When I started working for Adaptive, he had an airplane: a 1966 Mooney M20C Mark 21.

 I climbed out of the truck and into the breeze.
 The cooler bay water gave the airport an almost permanent crosswind.
 It was refreshing, a tiny bit salty, cool, and left me with an anticipation I only feel when I’m about to do something flying-related.